Frnk1996/MCDispensermod/README.md

 In Team Fortress 2, the dispenser heals nearby players and replenishes their ammo.

 # Features
-Standing near(radius: one block) the dispenser provides some convenient benefits, namely:
+Standing near the dispenser provides some convenient benefits, namely:

 Healing
   - Health will regenerate much faster